Southern England Flight 2016

 First, some background:

-Every WW2 RAF airfield was protected by a dummy airfield ("Q-Site"), which was created in order to attract bombs down on itself, instead of the real airfield three or four miles away.
+Most WW2 RAF airfields were protected by a dummy airfield ("Q-Site"), which was created in order to attract bombs down on itself, instead of the real airfield three or four miles away.
 My Dad manned the RAF Warmwell Q-Site, along with a Corporal – just the two of them.
 The Q-Site consisted of many hectares of unused heathland (well, unused by humans), requisitioned by the Ministry of War, to the east of the real airfield.
 Luftwaffe bombing raids were always at night – they had learned the hard way that their bombers would be heavily attacked before they even crossed the South Coast during the day.
 The idea was that, when the Luftwaffe came over on a night bombing mission, they would be detected by the secret radar installations (see "Chain Home"), all the lights at the real airfield would be turned off, and the Q-Site would be instructed to turn their lights on.

 These lights were laid out in a convincing copy of the real airfield’s lights – with landing lights, runway lights, taxiway lights, perimeter lights, lights from buildings on the airfield, and so on, all jury-rigged by running cabling across the heathland to the lamps.

-The Q-Site crew had a concrete air-raid shelter / Control Bunker as their Control Centre – from there, they controlled the switchgear that turned the lights on and off in sections, kept records during raids, and prayed that their shelter wouldn’t get a direct hit (while it was proof against An example of a Nissen hut.
-A Nissen Hut - Dad's would probably not have been as long as this one. shrapnel and near-misses, a direct hit would have destroyed it, and anyone in it).
+The Q-Site crew had a concrete air-raid shelter / Control Bunker as their Control Centre – from there, they controlled the switchgear that turned the An example of a Nissen hut.
+A Nissen Hut - Dad's would probably not have been as long as this one. lights on and off in sections, kept records during raids, and prayed that their shelter wouldn’t get a direct hit (while it was proof against shrapnel and near-misses, a direct hit would have destroyed it, and anyone in it).

 Next to the bunker was a Nissen Hut, where they spent their off-duty hours – catching up on sleep, cooking and eating, washing, etc. There was a table and two chairs in the middle of the hut to eat on during the day.
 Night raids could come at any time – they had to be on duty and alert all night.
 The gap between being instructed to turn on their lights, and the arrival of the first bombs, could be just a few minutes.